 Regardless of how you choose to feed your baby, feeding will be one of your baby's first pleasant experiences.
 Many babies are not very hungry during the first few days of life.
 Some babies take a little longer to work up an appetite, and not all babies eat the same amount.
 Try not to worry or compare your newborn with others.

-Feed your baby on demand or when he/she is hungry.
+Feed your baby on demand, whenever he/she is hungry.
 This will usually be every 3-5 hours for bottle-fed babies and every 2-4 hours for breast-fed babies.
-During the day, do not allow your baby to go longer than 5 hours between feedings.
+During the day, do not let your baby go more than 5 hours between feedings.
 Bottles of water are not needed, as your baby gets plenty of water in formula or breast milk.

 Solid foods or juice should not be started until your baby is 4-6 months old.
 Your doctor will advise you when it is time.
 Infant feeders or syringes should never be used.